vuejs/eslint-plugin-vue/docs/rules/require-v-if-else-key.md

 This rule reports consecutive elements with the same tag name which all have `v-if`, `v-else-if`, or `v-else` and do not have a `v-bind:key` or `key`.

+This rule is not required in Vue 3, as the key is automatically assigned to the elements.

 <eslint-code-block :rules="{'vue/require-v-if-else-key': ['error']}">

 ```vue